regulad/regulad.github.io/minecraft/_posts/2021-1-31-The Ultimate Guide To Minecraft Server Plugin Installation.md

 ### 5. Configuring
 After starting/restarting your server with the new plugin installed, the plugin will crate a folder in `/plugins` where it will store it's data.

-I'll make a page on recommended plugin configs later.
+Check out [this](/minecraft/2021/02/04/The-Ultimate-Guide-To-Minecraft-Server-Plugin-Configuration.html) page on configuration.
 Toodles!

 ###### If you need any help, feel free to [contact me](/contact)